-Conclusion
+\Conclusion

-In this report we have presented our first results about the study of systemic risk in energy derivatives markets.
-In the financial literature, the studies of the way shocks appear in financial markets and the way they disseminate among other markets generally take into account one or two of the dimensions of the integration.
-While the integration can be examined according three dimensions, space, observation time and maturity, we have been naturally lead to the following question: "Why not trying to study the three dimensions simultaneously?".
-On that purpose, we apply recent methods from statistical physics.
+In this report we present our first results about the study of systemic risk in energy derivatives markets.
+In the financial literature, the studies of the way shocks appear in financial markets and the way they disseminate generally take into account one or two of the dimensions of the integration.
+Because the integration can be examined according to three dimensions, namely space, observation time and maturity, we have naturally been lead to the following question: "Why not trying to study the three dimensions simultaneously?".
+On that purpose, we apply recent methods issued from statistical physics.

-We first present the energy markets selected for our empirical study: three crude oil, two heating oil and natural gas markets.
-We then expose the main characteristics of the database and present some futures prices behavior on our study period.
-We finally discuss the seasonal behavior of the commodities under consideration.
+We first present the energy markets selected for our empirical study: two crude oil, two petroleum products, two natural gas markets.
+We then expose the main characteristics of the whole database, which also includes six agricultural markets and four other financial assets (interest rates, exchange rates and stocks).
+Finally, we illustrate some futures prices behavior on our study period and we discuss the seasonal behavior of the commodities under consideration.